 Eventually, When we voluntarily reach a 'lack of control mindset,' that comes from a place of full awareness - about that lack of control in question - everything becomes much more manageable because we don't expect anything and don't impose our will on reality.

 As a matter of fact, this is the essence of self-awareness - To be aware of what is happening within you.
 This way, you can transform from a reaction to an initiative, which is the essence of the freedom concept - mental freedom -The ability to consciously and fully control the places your mind wants to take you to.

-So the first step towards staying sane when hosting Christmas dinner is taking a deep breath and mentally preparing for what's to come.
+So, the first step towards staying sane when hosting Christmas dinner is taking a deep breath and preparing for what's to come.

 You will be surprised how light and pleasant it will make you feel.

 And by the way, there's another hidden advantage to this tool.
 Since you arrive mentally prepared, you subconsciously expect bad scenarios to happen ("Kirk and Emily will be unbearable!
 I'm sure of it").
-So if, after all, Kirk and Emily will surprise everyone and act reasonably, you'll be more than happy about that.
+So if, after all, Kirk and Emily will surprise everyone and act reasonably like two adorable lovebirds, you'll be more than happy about that.
 And if they behave as expected - You are adequately prepared.